What Are Google Shopping Ads? Best Practices Guide (2023)

 This way you'll be able to divide products into goal-oriented groups, e.g. seasonal products would go into a stand-alone basket and, hence, would be used in seasonal campaigns.

 Based on your product groups, you can create ad groups that will be used in your product ads campaigns.
-The structuring of ad groups is similar to product categorisation when managing your product feeds (e.g. Electronics > Electronics Accessories > Computer Components > Input Devices > Keyboards or Beauty Products > Men > Electric Shavers), so it is important to group ads thoroughly.
+The structuring of ad groups is similar to product categorization when managing your product feeds (e.g. Electronics > Electronics Accessories > Computer Components > Input Devices > Keyboards or Beauty Products > Men > Electric Shavers), so it is important to group ads thoroughly.

 Finally, you should make use of different bidding strategies.
 Rarely does a store use just one bidding approach because there are a lot of factors that impact the probability of a product group making its way to an actual purchase like